SqueeKi81/SqueeKi-Skate/README.md

-# Roller Skating Practice Tracker
+# Roller Skating Practice Tracker (AKA, SqueeKi Skate)
 This is a Python based app to log roller skating progress, track streaks, and set goals.
 It's intended to engage skaters of all skill levels and keep them motivated.

 ## Features